twigz826/CV/README.md

 ## Other achievements and interests

-- I completed the National Pool Lifeguard Qualification, it felt great fulfilling the childhood dream of getting to climb up and sit on the lifeguard chair (although I couldn't bring myself to put on the aviators).
+- I completed the National Pool Lifeguard Qualification, fulfilling the childhood dream of getting to climb up and sit on the big lifeguard chair (and trying very hard not to let the power go to my head).
 - I am big into sport, with tennis and golf being my two favourites.
 I used to be quite good at the former (made it onto the Bristol University 1st team), and although I can't run down every ball like I once could, I still love it and try to play as much as I can.
 My current golf handicap is 7.
 - My other miscellaneous interests include yoga, meditation, any outdoors activities, nutrition and trying to ferment anything and everything (a pandemic hobby turned obsession).